 Our 90-day addiction treatment program is where teenage boys recover from addictions and alcoholism.
 They live among male teenage peers, not mixed in with adults or girls.
 We treat substance abuse, alcoholism, and serious addictions to illicit and prescription drugs, gambling, pornography, or gaming.

 New Adventure Treatment Center (NATC) is a fully Licensed behavioral health facility on our campus that offers addiction treatment.
 Addiction treatment is often a co-occurring situation in the lives of boys who are getting into trouble or failing in school.
 The drug and alcohol addiction treatment program (plus other addictions) is based on science, evidence and our experience of what works best in helping teenager get sober and stay sober.
-We pioneered addiction treatment and we continue to evolve and advance the use of evidence-based treatments in order to provide our patients with the best opportunity for lifelong recovery from substance use disorder.
+We pioneered addiction treatment for teenagers, and we continue to evolve and advance the use of evidence-based treatments in order to provide our patients with the best opportunity for lifelong recovery from substance use disorder.

 New Adventure Treatment Center admits boys ages 14-17 1/2 who have serious substance abuse issues or addictions.
 Addiction and co-occurring behavioral issues or mental health disorders such as anxiety and depression are addressed at the same time, providing an integrated treatment approach that offers our patients the best opportunity for lasting recovery.

 Programs and services include screening and brief intervention, comprehensive assessment and evaluation, and inpatient addiction treatment, and family/parent education and support.